hujhax/austin-improv-wiki/The Rubber Room.md

 The jam starts with about fifteen minutes of group improv warm-ups.
 Then, attendees are split up into a set of *ad hoc* mini-troupes, and each 'troupe' performs a brief montage piece -- some number of scenes based on an audience-suggested theme (this is called the "Short Films" format) -- for the rest of the attendees.
 The faculty members call scenes and occasionally provide light direction.

 After that, there is a 'lottery' -- each faculty member randomly selects an improvisor from the crowd (using raffle tickets) to do a scene with them.
-After that, the faculty closes the Rubber Room by performing a twenty-minute set.
+After that, the faculty closes the Rubber Room with The Faculty Show by performing a twenty to twenty-five minute set.

 Starting with the 5/19/13 *Rubber Room*, the faculty made it possible for attendees to replace one of the "Short Films" segments with a custom format for the night.